kirkshoop/async_scope/async-resource.md

 use -> ofn ++ : ""opened-fn(ctng-tkn)""
 ofn --> ar : ""spawn(ctng-tkn, on(sch, just()))""
 ofn --> use -- : ""return just()""
-use -> ar : wait for all \nspawned operations \nto stop and any async \noperations needed to close ... wibbily wobbly timey wimey stuff ... ar --> use -- : use --> enc -- : complete use_resources
+use -> ar : wait for all \nspawned functions \nto stop and any async \nfunctions needed to close ... wibbily wobbly timey wimey stuff ... ar --> use -- : use --> enc -- : complete use_resources